 Figure 3.
 Performance measures for Mitochondrian Organization.

 ROC curves are depicted for each algorithm on the golden set of annotations for GO:0007005 in yeast, calculated through cross-validation.
 SNOB shows the highest area under the curve (AUC), followed by NETL and Rocchio, which have approximately equal AUCs.

 Figure 4.
+Performance measures for function prediction.

+AUC_ROC measures for function prediction using the best-performing negative example selection methods, with the random negative example selector included for comparison.
+Performance measures are broken up by ontology branch, and represent the average AUC_ROC for all GO terms predicted in that branch.

+Figure 5.
 NoGO database performance statistics.